El Colorado in Santiago, Chile

 Should you rent a car?

 Useful if you'll combine with wine valleys or Valparaíso.
-For ski-only trips, transfers and shuttles work better.
+For ski-only trips, transfers work better, the weekend road is rough.

 Skill suitability

-Strong across beginner, intermediate, and advanced.
-Park skiers are well-served.
+Strong across beginner, intermediate and advanced.
+Park riders are particularly well-served.

-Farellones village has the best restaurant variety of the Tres Valles.
-Multiple solid options for lunch and dinner.
+Farellones has the best restaurant variety of the Tres Valles.
+Lower-key than Bariloche but the most lively après on the Chilean side.

 Family suitability